-- Item 34 With the approval from Curriculum Management Committee, a student can be enrolled in the Master's degree program in any of the following cases: - (1) Submit the request to be enrolled in the Master's degree program - (2) Fail the qualifying examination within the specified period and submit the request to be enrolled in the Master's degree program - (3) Obtain the evaluation of qualifying examination with a grade of U twice
+- Item 34 With the approval from Curriculum Management Committee, a student can be enrolled in the Master's degree program in any of the following cases: - (1) Submit the request to be enrolled in the Master's degree program - (2) Fail the qualifying examination within the specified period and submit the request to be enrolled in the Master's degree program - (3) Obtain the evaluation of dissertation examinations with a grade of U twice and submit the request to be enrolled in the Master's degree program - Item 35 After the approval to be enrolled in the Master's degree program, all dissertation credits with evaluation results (assessment grades) can be transferred to the master thesis in

-Item 35 After the approval to be enrolled in the Master's degree program, all dissertation credits with evaluation results (assessment grades) can be transferred to the master thesis in Study Plan A Type A1 or Type A2.
+Study Plan A Type A1 or Type A2.
 The transferred credits and assessment grades will be calculated toward the GPA and recorded on the transcript.

-- Item 36 The duration of study will be continuously counted from the first semester that enrolled in the Doctor's degree program. - Item 37 A student who enrolls in the Doctor's degree program but the student status is terminated due to the failure of Dissertation Proposal, Progress or Defense Examinations may apply for the Master's degree program.
+Item 36 The duration of study will be continuously counted from the first semester that enrolled in the Doctor's degree program.

+A student who enrolls in the Doctor's degree program but the student status is terminated due to the failure of Dissertation Proposal, Progress or Defense Examinations may apply for the Master's degree program.
 The student must submit the application form within the next semester.